base4nfdi/dmp4nfdi-website/content/docs/training/_index.md

 In our [Service Cooperation Model](https://doi.org/10.5281/zenodo.15004953) we describe in detail what you need to provide in order to implement the service for your consortium.

 To ensure effective adoption, your consortium takes the lead in training activities for DMPs, SMPs and the use of RDMO.
-We strongly recommend providing a community-specific DMP template and integrating RDMO by connecting it to other services in your service portfolio.
+We strongly recommend providing a community-specific DMP or SMP template, and integrating RDMO by connecting it to other services in your service portfolio.

 Feel free to get in touch with us to discuss how we can help: [Contact us](/contact/).